 - Blood sugar control

 - And testosterone

 Promote A Balanced Immune Response

-When the gut is healthy and well populated with beneficial microorganisms our immune systems are benefitted in multiple ways.
-Probiotics interact with the lining of the gut in order to activate numerous immune cells and pathways that encourage a more appropriate immune response.
+When the gut is healthy and well populated with beneficial microorganisms, our immune systems are benefitted in multiple ways.
+Probiotics interact with the lining of the gut to activate numerous immune cells and pathways that encourage a more appropriate immune response.

 Combating Oxidative Stress

 Numerous studies show that, in many cases, probiotic supplementation correlates with a noticeable decrease in biomarkers for oxidative stress.
 Scientists are still working to determine how the bacteria deliver these antioxidant benefits.
 Our internal research team has also detected the antioxidant activity from our probiotic products.

 Now that you’ve grasped more about probiotic functions in your body, let’s look at 8 ways probiotics support men’s health.

 1. Produce Some Vitamins And Improve Nutrient Absorption

 You’ve likely understood that healthy bacteria can aid digestion, but did you realize that specific strains of probiotics are optimized to produce certain vitamins?